The 7" Kodak Aero Ektar Lens and The Speed Graphic.

 Seen from the back with removed bellows to show the protruding rear lens element on the back of the lens board for a better weight balance!

-The JoLo Mark III lens board with the integrated fitting mount fits exactly to the thread of the Aero lens and completed with a hex fixing screw.
+The JoLo Mark III lens board with the integrated fitting mount fits exactly to the thread of the Aero lens and has been completed with a grub screw to fix the position on the thread.
 The JoLo Mark III Aero lens board is the only one which guarantees fast and safe lens changing in seconds without worrying about the earlier fixed focus distance.

-More about the new lens board and how to order
+More about the JoLo Lens board and how to order

 With the help of a few inch of Teflon tape, the desirable Pentac 8 inch lens will fit to the JoLo Mark III as if it was made for it.